Asian shares rise as receding debt fears spur Wall St rally

 On Friday, the Labor Department will release its anticipated employment report for September.
 The labor market has been slow to fully recover from the pandemic and the summer surge in COVID-19 cases further impeded its progress.

-In energy trading, benchmark U.S. crude slipped 45 cents to $76.98 a barrel in electronic trading on the New York Mercantile Exchange.
-It gave up $1.50 to $77.43 per barrel.
-Brent crude, the international standard, fell 21 cents to $80.87 a barrel.
+In energy trading, benchmark U.S. crude slipped 49 cents to $76.94 a barrel in electronic trading on the New York Mercantile Exchange.
+It gave up $1.50 to $77.43 per barrel on Wednesday.
+Brent crude, the international standard, fell 2 cents to $81.06 a barrel.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.